We want to share with you 7 simple and easy changes that you can apply to your landing page to really boost the level conversions you are receiving.

 2) Your Page Should Only Have 1 Conversion Goal

-Your conversion goal is ultimately the purpose of the page.
-What one action do you want people who land on this page to take?
+Your conversion goal is ultimately the purpose of the landing page.
+What one action do you want people who reach this landing page to take?
 It could be to fill in a form submission, sign up for a newsletter or even just to make an enquiry, etc. Whatever you decide on, create a call to action (CTA) that supports this.

 We highly recommend that the first CTA should appear in the top right-hand corner of the page, in big bold colours.
 If your landing page allows users to scroll, you must make sure a CTA is visible at all times.
 This means having multiple CTAs throughout the page.